 Severe and sometimes fatal hepatitis associated with isoniazid therapy may occur and may develop even after many months of treatment.
 The risk of developing hepatitis is age related.
-Approximate case rates by age are: 0 per 1,000 for persons under 20 years of age, 3 per 1,000 for persons in the 20-34 year age group, 12 per 1,000 for persons in the 35-49 year age group, 23 per 1,000 for persons in the 50-64 year age group, and 8 per 1,000 for persons over 65 years of age.
+Approximate case rates by age are: 0 per 1,000 for persons under 20 years of age, 3 per 1,000 for persons in the 20 to 34 year age group, 12 per 1,000 for persons in the 35 to 49 year age group, 23 per 1,000 for persons in the 50 to 64 year age group, and 8 per 1,000 for persons over 65 years of age.
 The risk of hepatitis is increased with daily consumption of alcohol.
 Precise data to provide a fatality rate for isoniazid-related hepatitis is not available; however, in a U.S. Public Health Service Surveillance Study of 13,838 persons taking isoniazid, there were 8 deaths among 174 cases of hepatitis.

 Patients with tuberculosis should be given appropriate treatment with alternative drugs.
 If isoniazid must be reinstituted, it should be reinstituted only after symptoms and laboratory abnormalities have cleared.
 The drug should be restarted in very small and gradually increasing doses and should be withdrawn immediately if there is any indication of recurrent liver involvement.
 Treatment should be deferred in persons with acute hepatic diseases.

 RIFAMATE is a combination capsule containing 300 mg rifampin and 150 mg isoniazid.
 The capsules also contain as inactive ingredients: colloidal silicon dioxide, FD&C Blue No. 1, FD&C Red No. 40, gelatin, magnesium stearate, sodium starch glycolate, and titanium dioxide.